HusseinElsotouhyCisco/Cisco-Switch-Auto-Config/README.md

 # Cisco Switch Configuration Automation

 This repository contains a Python script to automate the configuration of Cisco switches and routers using the **Netmiko** library.
-It is designed for lab environments and has been tested on **EVE labs**.
+It is designed for data center environments and has been tested on **EVE labs** and onsite.

 ## Prerequisites